 Oberlin College and Conservatory of Music students, employees, alumni, guests, and visitors have the right to study, work, live, and participate in college programs and activities without having to overcome barriers of sexual or gender-based harassment, discrimination or violence.
 This right is protected by law and by the college’s sexual misconduct policy which prohibits

 - any form of sexual violence, stalking, intimate partner violence,

-- and discrimination or harassment based on sex, marital status, sexual orientation, gender identity and expression
+- and discrimination or harassment based on sex, marital status, sexual orientation, gender identity and expression, or

 - discrimination in athletics that's based on sex.

-Need to speak to Rebecca Mosely, Title IX Coordinator?
+How to contact Rebecca Mosely, Title IX coordinator:

 or make a report online now: